DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/architecture_design_and_principles.md

 ## Networking

-The first step to architecting your Observability Pipelines Worker deployment is to understand where Observability Pipelines Worker fits within your network and where to deploy it.
+The first step to architecting your Observability Pipelines Worker deployment is understanding where Observability Pipelines Worker fits within your network and where to deploy it.

 ### Working with network boundaries

 When deploying the Observability Pipelines Worker as an aggregator, it should be deployed within your network boundaries to minimize egress costs.
 Ingress into the Observability Pipelines Worker should never travel over the public internet.
-Therefore, it is recommended to start with one aggregator per region to keep things simple.
+Therefore, Datadog recommends starting with one aggregator per region to keep things simple.

 ### Using firewalls and proxies